DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/20 Add  Labels.md

 ---

-In the next step, we will handle the values change event.
+The next step handles the value change event.